 So, without further ado, I’m sharing a few activities we have done over the years.
 I’m going to let the pictures do most of the talking since I tend to get a little wordy!
 (Be sure to read to the bottom of the post for great ideas from my Facebook followers, too.)

 We started with an anchor chart (shocking, right?!).
 I prep this chart ahead of time since there are so many straight lines involved.
-You can always tell which charts I did some prep for ahead of time…straight lines were prepped, but swirly lines (in most of my anchor charts) are used when I’m doing it on the fly with my class!

 Here is what the place value anchor chart looks like when we are done.

-Next, we move on to one of my favorite group place value activities called Candy Rush!
+Cooperative Activity: Next, we move on to one of my favorite group place value activities called Candy Rush!
 I created this back when I was student teaching and have used it every year since.
 My kids just LOVE it.
 Basically, each student gets a bag of candy (I used to give them actual candy, but now I just use the included printable bags of candy) and finds the value of their bag of candy.